Best Practices for Responding to Reviews on Google, Facebook & Yelp

 While responding to reviews from your mobile device is incredibly convenient, good-intentioned responses can easily be miscommunicated (i.e. misunderstood, not understood or misinterpreted).
 You may not know the background, native language or education level of the customer who wrote the review.

 For best results, use contractions, proper punctuation, capitalization and avoid acronyms.
-Write at a nine-grade reading level.
+Write at a ninth-grade reading level.

 Proofread your review before posting to ensure it's clear and free of spelling and grammar errors.
 If necessary, use the free version of Grammarly.